 - Convey information

 Students must have sufficient motor function and tactile ability to meet the competencies required for graduation and to:

 - Attend (and participate in) classes, groups, and activities which are part of the curriculum

 - Communicate in a written format

-- Function in outpatient, inpatient, and surgical venues (standing and actively assisting the surgical team)
+- Function in outpatient, inpatient, and surgical venues (standing in a sterile environment and gown while actively assisting the surgical team)

 Students must be able to demonstrate higher-level cognitive abilities, which include: